 - Long-term Commitment – GeekU is designed to allow you to work at your own pace.
 Therefore we cannot give you a specific timeline as to how long it will take to finish.
 However, there is no fast-track.
-It will take several months of steady work to reach graduation.
-Most people graduate in 4 to 6 months.
+It will take several over a year to reach graduation.

 - Attendance Expectations – As with any learning process, it’s helpful to stay consistent, and not take long breaks.
 While we allow you to work at your own pace, you will be removed from GeekU after 30 days of inactivity as an underclassman, and 14 days as an upperclassman.

 - Basic Computer Knowledge – You don’t need any specific computer knowledge to learn malware removal, but you do need to be willing to learn.
 You will be editing the registry (even creating registry scripts), learning to create batch files, learning the difference between files and folders, and many other basic computer tasks.